ivanpaulovich/goat-ecs/README.md

 # Goat-ECS

-Goat-ECS is a friendly and pure Entity-Component System.
-Dynamically build objects, then query the ones with similar properties the same approach you would query a database.
-Goat-ECS library is an API to manipulate object properties which tracks schema changes and indexes the entity ids optimized for the best query performance.
+Goat-ECS is an Entity-Component System with a friendly API to build objects with dynamic components.

 ## Entities Building